 2.3 Date Key Stage Method

-• ocal Plan in 2015 during the
+The Council comm ocal Plan in 2015 during the

-examinations of Local Plan Parts 2 and 3 and immediately commenced
+examinations of Loc cal Plan Parts 2 and 3 a nd immediately commenced

-work on its preparation, reviewing existing policies and identifying and
+policies and identifying and

 in policies or evidence b

 1. 25 Oct 2017 to 8 Draft Local Plan The Council consulted on a

-Dec 2017 Consultation full draft version of the Local

-(Regulation 18) Plan including the evidence
+Dec 2017 Consultation (Regulation 18) full draft version of the Local Plan including the evidence

-base and technical
+(Negulation 10) base and technical

 assessments.
 Consultation

 was open for a 6 week

 period.

 nentation of the standard

 a higher housing need for

 Council had consulted on in

-• · · · · · · · · · · · · · · · · · · · and so the Council revisited
+and so the Council revisited

-meet the new identifie

-2. 10 Jun 2019 to 26 Issues and Options Consultation to address
+2. 10 Jun 2019 to 26 meet the new identified lssues and Options Consultation to address

-Jul 2019 Consultation additional housing need,
+۷. Jul 2019 Consultation additional housing need,

-(Regulation 18) and to establish where
+0di 2010 (Regulation 18) and to establish where

-stakeholders considered
+, stakeholders considered

 development should go and

 where in the Borough

 should be protected from

 future development.

-Consultation was open for a
+Consultation was open for a 6 week period.

-The Council took o n hoard comments rec 6 week period.

-eived during the Issues and
+The Council took o n board comments rece eived during the Issues and

-ation and prepared a Local Plan Supplement to address
+Plan Supplement to address

-the additional housing need and further progress the Borough's Development Strategy.
+er progress the Borough's

+Development Strate

 3. 13 Jan 2020 to 1 Draft Local Plan Consultation on the

-0. Mar 2020 Supplement supplement to the Draft
+Mar 2020 Supplement supplement to the Draft

-WIGI 2020 Consultation Local Plan including

-(Regulation 18) additional evidence base
+Consultation Local Plan including additional evidence base

-(rtogulation 10) and technical documents.
+(Regulation 18) and technical documents.

 Consultation was open for a

 6 week period.

-The Council took o n board comments rece eived during all the preceding
+The Council took o n board comments rec eived during all the preceding

-dence base documents were
+Regulation 18 Con sultations.
+Further evid dence base documents were

-SEA) or commissione Plan ready for formal co d (Viability Assessment) to nsultation/submission 4 2 Nov 2020 to 14 Dec 2020 Publication Plan Consultation (Regulation 19) A submission ready version of the plan has been made available for stakeholders and the public to comment on for a minimum of 6 weeks.
+SEA) or commissioned d (Viability Assessment) to nsultation/submission 4 2 Nov 2020 to 14 Dec 2020 Publication Plan Consultation (Regulation 19) A submission ready version of the plan has been made available for stakeholders and the public to comment on for a minimum of 6 weeks.
 In accordance with the Local Plan Regulations, this consultation was formal and statutory seeking specifically the Plan's soundness for Examination in Public. nsultation are outlined below: 5 Winter 2020/2021 Submission to the Secretary of State The Council will assess the comments received during the regulation 19 formal consultation, assess the plan to ensure its soundness, upon which it can be submitted for Examination in Public (EiP).
 The Plan will be submitted to the secretary of State.
 6 Spring/Summer 2021 (timing determined by the Planning Inspector) Examination The Plan will be examined by an independent Planning Inspector.
 7. Winter 2021 (estimated) Adoption The Council will formally adopt the Fareham Local Plan 2037.